<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 shutterstock_1658352505

 Following the workshops, a furniture and technology plan should be prepared for each component.
 This plan should show the “neighborhoods” within the hybrid office, including spaces for focused work, collaboration areas, assigned and shared workstations, special space requirements, and informal areas such as break rooms and meeting lounges.
 As with the needs analysis and the programming steps above, these neighborhood layouts and concepts should be presented to the leadership and employees to gather input and feedback.
-The end result will be a final proposed option of the types of furniture and technology needed to enhance operations.
+The result will be a final proposed option of the types of furniture and technology needed to enhance operations.

 Pillar Background